← Math & statistics

 You can also paste “m:n” into either box; the tool splits it automatically.

-Everything stays on this page—no server sends data; GA/ads are the only external calls.
+Everything stays on this calculator—no server sends data; GA/ads are the only external calls.
 Reduced motion follows your OS setting and the toggle above.

 Side / perimeter